 Determining the risk of kidney failure may be useful to healthcare professionals caring for individuals with CKD.
 KFRE is recommended for use by The National Institute for Health and Care Excellence (NICE) (NG203).
 Prospective clinical trials evaluating the utility of this instrument for clinical decision making are in progress.

 This website has been developed as a UK version of kidneyfailurerisk.com.
 The content is only applicable to individuals with CKD in the UK.
-The website development costs have been generously funded by AstraZeneca UK as part of an education grant to University of Leicester.
-AstraZeneca UK have had no direct input into the content of the website.
-Please contact email@example.com if you have any questions or comments.
+Please contact firstname.lastname@example.org if you have any questions or comments.

 ESTIMATED GLOMERULAR FILTRATION RATE